 3. Parties, clubbing and nights out

 Downtown Buffalo is only a few stops on the Metro.
 As a Canisius student, you will be provided with a free Metro Pass, which covers your journeys all through Buffalo and the surrounding areas on all public transport.
-Once downtown, there are tonnes of clubs, bars and theatres for every taste lining West Chippawa Street.
-My favourites clubs include Level, Subzero, Bayou and the Town Ballroom, but gay club Marcella is also a great place to hang out whether you are gay or straight.
+Once downtown, there are tons of clubs, bars and theatres for every taste lining West Chippewa Street.
+My favourite clubs include Level, Subzero, Bayou and the Town Ballroom, but gay club Marcella is also a great place to hang out whether you are gay or straight.
 The theatre district is guaranteed to play something for everybody’s taste with the traditional Alleyway and Kavinoky Theatres, the more homely Irish Classical and the majestic Shea’s theatre, which runs big Broadway productions.

 5. Dedicated, committed staff all round

 Canisius College is much smaller than London Met.
 As a result, you can be guaranteed that all staff you deal with will know you by name.
 I found this tremendously valuable when being so far away from home.
 The International Student Program (ISP) staff are very engaged, dedicated and helpful.
-They'll deal with your every query and problem you might have.
-Their help starts with picking you up from the airport as soon as you arrive in Buffalo and continues with every aspect of life.
+They'll deal with every query and problem you might have.
+Their help starts with picking you up from the airport when you arrive in Buffalo and continues with every aspect of life.

 6. Terrific orientation week

 Your first week at Canisius College will be your orientation week.
-You and all other international students will be guided through life at Canisius.
+You, and all other international students, will be guided through life at Canisius.
 Members of all different departments of the college will come and talk to you about their functions, how to make optimal use of them and answer all your questions.
 In addition, the ISP staff will take you on trips – including Niagara Falls!
 Meals are laid on, and you go and eat out for dinner in various restaurants.
 You get to know the other international students and, cheesy as this might sound, you will feel like a family by the end of this week.

 This week will help you get set up at Canisius for the semester to come.
-Canisius staff will give you a tour of the campus and Buffalo, help you set up a bank account, take you shopping for stuff you need and make an appointment for you with the dean in charge of your department.
-The dean will talk to you in detail and will help you sign up for exactly the right classes.
+Canisius staff will give you a tour of the campus and Buffalo, help you set up a bank account, take you shopping for items you need and make an appointment for you with the dean in charge of your department.
+The dean will talk to you in detail and will help you sign up for the right classes.

 7. Stunning campus

 The campus at Canisius is one of my favourite features.
 Not only is the campus stunningly beautiful, well maintained and has terrific architecture, it also has everything that you might possibly need.
-There are five eateries on campus, some of which are open until midnight, that serve a variety of food, with something for every taste.
+There are five eateries on campus, some of which are open until midnight, that serve a variety of food with something for every taste.

-Canisius also has a bookstore on campus, selling everything from clothing to mobile phones.
+Canisius also has a bookstore on campus selling everything from clothing to mobile phones.
 Canisius boasts a library that makes London Met’s learning centre pale in comparison, and runs an on-campus rental place where you can hire DVDs, board games and even cleaning materials for free.
-Canisius also operates its own mail room and health centre, is home to the beautiful Christ the King Chapel, Montante and the Marie Maday Theatre as well as a superb gym and pool available for free to students.
+Canisius also operates its own mail room and health centre, is home to the beautiful Christ the King Chapel, Montante and the Marie Maday Theatre as well as a superb gym and pool available free to students.
 There is also a cash machine on campus.